MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 Before you deploy Azure Information Protection for your organization, make sure that you have accounts for users and groups in Azure AD for your organization's tenant.

-There are different ways to create these users and groups, which include:
+There are different ways to create these accounts for users and groups, which include:

 - You create the users in the Office 365 admin center, and the groups in the Exchange Online admin center.